How do I know my child is going to be safe at Courageous?

 When do I send payment?

 The payment process is designed to be simple.
-Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by completing an online confirmation form and by making payment by April 30.
+Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by completing an online confirmation form and by making the payment.
 Payment may be made online, over the phone, via mail, or in-person at our Charlestown office.

 What are my payment options?

 You may pay by cash, check or credit card.
 Courageous accepts Visa, Mastercard, Discover, and American Express.
-If you need to pay in installments, we can work out a schedule so long as the first payment is completed by April 30th and all payments are received by July 1.
+If you need to pay in installments, we can work out a schedule.

 What to Bring